Purpose of Ruling 59-60 for Business Appraisal

 What will be the efforts and costs to replicate an existing business which would produce the same economic benefits for its owners?

 All operating businesses including service businesses have assets and liabilities; so the temptation is to simply value appraise the assets and liabilities.
-Not so fast since the challenge is in the details: determining what assets and liabilities to include in the appraisal, choosing the right standard of determining their value, and then figuring what each asset and liability is worth in a open market.
+Not so fast since the challenge is in the details: determining what assets and liabilities to include in the appraisal, choosing the right standard of determining their value, and then figuring what each asset and liability is worth in an open market.

-As an example, very often business balance sheets of many businesses do not include some of the most important business assets such as company developed products or services as well proprietary processes and procedures.
+As an example, very often business balance sheets of many businesses do not include some of the most important business assets such as company developed products or services as well as proprietary processes and procedures.
 So if the business owner did not pay for them, they will not be recorded on the cost-basis balance sheet.
-In reality the real value of such assets may be far greater than all the assets combined that are shown on the balance sheets.
-So it becomes apparent that the businesses value is very often far greater than the value of its hard assets.
+In reality, the real value of such assets may be far greater than all the assets combined that are shown on the balance sheets.
+So it becomes apparent that the business’s value is very often far greater than the value of its hard assets.

 The Market Appraisal Report